Barron Hilton Marries Tessa Grafin Von Walderdorff In St. Barths

 The ceremony took place in a local church, whereas the reception took place on the beach.

-Early on in their engagement, Barron’s parents said that they were delighted with the couple, especially since “They think Tessa is a great influence on Barron and she has calmed down his partying ways,” detailed Page Six.
+Early on in their engagement, Barron’s parents said that they were delighted with the couple.

+“They think Tessa is a great influence on Barron and she has calmed down his partying ways,” detailed Page Six.

 Barron has been in trouble before for a DUI and for being assaulted at a party.
 The DUI fine was reportedly $4.6 million, and it was due to Barron driving under the influence and hitting a car and seriously injuring a man in 2011.
-Two years later in 2013, Barron was attacked at a party that he was at with Lindsay Lohan.
+Two years later, in 2013, Barron was attacked at a party that he was at with Lindsay Lohan.

 Tessa, on the other hand, has not made the news for negative reasons.
 Her father is a photographer and filmmaker, Franziskuz von Walderdorff.
 Her mother is Anna Bruhwiler-Verreccia.
 Tessa acts, writes, and was an intern at Laird + Partners.
 She graduated from Bard and majored in Written Arts and French, and her interests “range from the poetic voice to industrial techno,” according to E!
 News.